Mega Review: Includes original releases, super releases, armored release, and 2 seaters

 Packaging & Extras: (3.5/5)

-These toys come in oversized boxes made of very thin cardboard dominated by large plastic windows that reveal everything inside.
+These toys come in oversized boxes (27.5x30x10cm) made of very thin cardboard dominated by large plastic windows that reveal everything inside.
 The artwork isn’t the best and the boxes definitely don’t feel premium.
-The Elintseeker and SuperOstrich toys come in cartoonishly over-sized boxes.
-Inside the box you’ll find the following:
+Regular VF-1 releases (no fast packs or armor) come with the following:

-3) A gun with collapsing barrel (V1.2 and greater variants also have collapsing grips)
+3) A gun with collapsing stock (V1.2 and greater variants also have collapsing grips)

 4) A heat shield/canopy cover for battroid mode